Is it ‘Bags’ or ‘Cornhole’? Official governing body tries to settle the debate

-(WFRV) – It may have many names, but depending on where you reside it only has one.
-‘Cornhole’ or ‘Bags’ has been in the middle of discussions when it comes to what the popular bag toss game is called.
+(WFRV) – It may have many names, but depending on where you live, it only has one.
+“Cornhole” or “Bags” has been in the middle of discussions when it comes to what the popular bag toss game is called.

 The American Cornhole Association (ACA) wanted to settle the debate about what the popular game is called.
 In addition to having it on its website, the ACA also posted on its Facebook page.